-At Family First Legal Group, our clients often asks us whether community state property laws will affect their divorce case.
+At Empire Law, our clients often asks us whether community state property laws will affect their divorce case.
 However, only nine states in the country abide by community property guidelines, and New York is not one of them.
 New York is an equitable distribution state.
 Our NY property lawyers are here to help you understanding New York marital property laws and explain how equitable distribution works.

 Community Property vs. Equitable Distribution

 In community property states, property acquired throughout the duration of a marriage is considered to be jointly owned by each spouse and is divided equally in the event of a divorce.
 On the other hand, equitable distribution seeks to divide marital property in a fair manner, but is not necessarily equal.

 In New York, the equitable distribution of property during divorce involves a variety of factors, such as: